hoodunit/purescript-payload/README.md

 main = Payload.launch spec api
 ```

-The code will helpfully fail to compile if an endpoint has been defined in the spec but there no corresponding handler has been provided when starting the server.

-A handler is just an asynchronous function taking in a Record of the request parameters defined in the spec: an `id` field of type `Int`.
+Payload will helpfully fail to compile if an endpoint was defined in the spec but no corresponding handler was provided when starting the server.
+A handler is just an asynchronous function taking in a Record of the request parameters defined in the spec: in this case just an `id` field of type `Int`.
 URL parameters, query parameters, and bodies defined in the spec are automatically decoded into typed values and merged into the handler payload record by name.
 The returned `User` value is also automatically encoded to JSON.

 Specs can also be hierarchical: